 We have experienced significant operating losses since our inception.
-Our net loss for the fiscal years ended December 31, 2005 and 2004 was \$7.1 million and \$14.9 million, respectively.
-In our audit reports on our financial statements for our fiscal years ended December 31, 2005 and 2004, our present and former auditors have included a going-concern qualification indicating that our significant operating losses and working capital deficit cause substantial doubt about our ability to continue as a going concern.
-By issuing an opinion stating that there is substantial doubt about our ability to continue as a going concern.
-By issuing an opinion stating the next the capability to continue our operations without additional funding.
-Accordingly, we anticipate that we will need additional funding during the next 12 months and would seek to raise such funds through public or private equity financing, bank debt financing, or from other sources.
-Adequate funds may not be available when needed, and if we raise additional funds by issuing equity securities, existing stockholders may be diluted.
+Our net loss for the fiscal years ended December 31, 2005 and 2004 was \$7.1 million and \$14.9 million, respectively, and \$6.0 million and \$3.3 million for the three months ended March 31, 2006 and 2005, respectively.
+In the audit report on our financial statements for our fiscal years ended December 31, 2005 and 2004, our auditors included a going-concern qualification indicating that our significant operating losses and working capital deficit cause substantial doubt about our ability to continue as a going concern, our auditors have indicated that they are uncertain as to whether we have the capability to continue our operations without additional funding.
+Accordingly, we anticipate that we will need additional funding during the next 12 months, and we plan to seek to raise such funds through public or private equity financing, bank debt financing, or from other sources.
+Specifically, we anticipate that we could need \$1 million to \$5 million over the next twelve months to pursue our current operating plan, although this amount may be lower depending on the orders we receive for our products.
+The amount of funding that we plan to seek and the timing of such fundraising efforts will depend on the extent to which we are able to increase revenues through obtaining additional purchase orders for our products, particularly components for cellular phones and flash memory drive casings, and our ability to continue to improve our manufacturing processes.
+However, adequate funds may not be available when needed, and if we raise additional funds by issuing equity securities, existing stockholders may be diluted.
+If we don't receive sufficient funding to operate under our current plan, we intend to reduce operations and expenses and shift our focus to the pursuit of licensing transactions and other strategic transactions that are less capital intensive.